gfxfundamentals/webgl-fundamentals/lessons/webgl-3d-basics.md

 Next we need to change all the matrix functions from 2D to 3D

-Here's the before versions of makeTranslation, makeRotation and makeScale
+Here's the 2D (before) versions of makeTranslation, makeRotation and makeScale

 <pre class="prettyprint">
 function makeTranslation(tx, ty) {